ammonshepherd/arduino-tuts/LISCENCE.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you make money off of any of this, send me a kick back. :)
+If you make money off of any of this, send me a some. :)